-In order to link a VERSO+IP device to your idderocloud account:
+In order to link a VERSO+IP or VERSO INDOOR device to your idderocloud account:

-- 1. Make sure that both the VERSO+IP device and the smartphone or tablet running the Iddero Mobile app are connected to the same local area network (LAN), and that this network is connected to the Internet. - 2.
-Log into the Iddero Mobile app using your idderocloud username and password. - 3.
-Put VERSO+IP in Link mode: go to Settings > System > Remote access, then tap Link.
+1. Make sure that both the Iddero device and the smartphone or tablet running the Iddero Mobile app are connected to the Internet.
+For VERSO+IP, the Iddero device and the Iddero Mobile app must be connected to the same local area network (LAN).

+- 2. Log into the Iddero Mobile app using your idderocloud username and password. - 3.
+Put the Iddero device in Link mode: go to Settings > System > Remote access, then tap Link.